 Caveat: Trusts do take some time and money to create (you definitely need a lawyer and should plan to donate tens or hundreds of thousands in assets), and the tax implications are super complex.
 We definitely recommend talking to a tax pro if you think this might be right for you.

-Alternatively, maybe you want to give a gift to family, friend, or neighbor in need.
+Alternatively, maybe you want to give a gift to a family member, friend, or neighbor in need.
 In that case, as mentioned above, you wouldn’t receive a deduction.
-But as long as it’s under $15,000, it won’t count toward your lifetime gift and estate tax limit.
-And that’s a per-recipient cap: If you want, you can give $15,000 each to your daughter, your sister, your niece, your friend, and so on and so forth.
+But as long as it’s under $16,000 ($32,000 for married couples), it won’t count toward your lifetime gift and estate tax limit.
+And that’s a per-recipient cap: If you want, you can give $16,000 each to your daughter, your sister, your niece, your friend, and so on and so forth.

+Saving money on taxes isn’t the most important reason to make charitable donations — but it’s still a factor in the decision.
 As we approach the end of the year, take some time to think about how giving can fit with your long-term financial goals.
-Yes, tax reform might discourage those who won’t itemize from giving (or maybe it won’t, time will tell) — but with the deduction limit for those who will itemize at 60% of your AGI, a little bit of planning can really help you make the most of your donations.
+With the deduction limit at 60% of your AGI, a little bit of planning can really help you make the most of your donations.